Are you ready for some truth?

 Let’s say you earn €100,000

-If you’re a sole trader or a company director, you can insure the full €75,000 because you don’t get illness benefit from the state.
+If you’re a sole trader or a company director, you can insure the full €75,000 because you don’t get illness benefits from the state.

 You get nothing if you can’t work.